-This was originally written as an accompaniment to a potential print version of my blog Benches of Louth.
-I've since decided not to go that way, but that's no reason not to waste a piece of writing.
+This was originally written as an accompaniment to a potential print version of my [now defunct] blog Benches of Louth.
+I've since decided not to go that way [EDIT: and then I changed my mind again.
+The book’s available here], but that's no reason not to waste a piece of writing.
 It's part of a wider attempt to explain and contextualise what informed the project; there'll be some more on this over the next couple of weeks on this blog.

 London’s perhaps too easy.
 Any fool can wander the capital’s streets and perceive the ghosts of the past, be they in architectural mismatches, faded Victorian signage painted onto brick, or else in imaginings of what Johnson or Defoe or whoever might have thought when stalking the cobbles.
 London’s busy with the past; histories grand and quotidian, native and migrant, obscure and in-your-face.
 That’s not to say that there isn’t a deal of fine writing about the city and with contemporary engagements with its earlier incarnations.
 There’s a lot to be said about the way that our urban environments are palimpsests; culturally layered like the strata of the geology underneath the asphalt and between the abandoned lines of the Underground.